-If this is the case, then three of our favorite savory sports bites from Jeff Lucchino, MS, RD, CSSD, director of Sports Nutrition, may be just what you need.
 These easy-to-make recipes pack a punch of energy, and they’re tasty, too.
-With only a few ingredients each, they’ll help the trip to the grocery store be quick, especially at a time when you probably don’t want to be there.
+With only a few ingredients each, they’ll help the trip to the grocery store be quick and easy.
 Check out our recipes below, coupled with some healthy hints to help you out.

 Fresh Cucumber Roll-Ups